yd776/Titanic/README.md

 This Kaggle Getting Started Competition provides an ideal starting place for people who may not have a lot of experience in data science and machine learning."
 It consists of predictions and codes of solving the titanic dataset on kaggle

+# Goal for this Notebook:
+Show a simple example of an analysis of the Titanic disaster in Python using a full complement of PyData utilities.
+This is aimed for those looking to get into the field or those who are already in the field and looking to see an example of an analysis done with Python.

+# This Notebook will show basic examples of:
+Data Handling

+Importing Data with Pandas

+Cleaning Data